mfilej/dotfiles/README.md

   - Uncheck *Show warning before removing from iCloud Drive*.
   - Check *Remove items from the Trash after* select 30 days*.

+### Homebrew and mise

+Use the one-liner from [brew.sh](https://brew.sh) to install Homebrew.
+The script will take care of installing Command Line Tools for Xcode.

 ### Dotfiles